Integrating the Tapkey Mobile SDK for iOS¶

 Requirements¶

-The Tapkey Mobile SDK is written in Swift and is distributed as a compiled static Swift 5.1.3
+The Tapkey Mobile SDK for iOS is distributed as a compiled static Swift XCFramework for iOS and watchOS.
+It is built using following SDKs and versions:

 Adding the Tapkey Mobile SDK via CocoaPods¶